agsb/6502.toy/README.md

 ## Software

-At boot, the bios will copy bytes from a 64k eeprom I2C into RAM and jump to $1000.
+At boot, the bios will copy bytes from a I2C 64k eeprom into RAM at $1000 and jump to $1000.

 Use a BIOS and Forth,